saidhij/paiesoft/l10n_ma_hr_payroll_10Basic/README.md

 Moroccan Payroll for Odoo
 -------------------

-Basic Version. for odoo entreprise sh
+Basic Version 14. for odoo entreprise sh